huggingface/diffusers/examples/wuerstchen/dreambooth/README.md

 The `train_dreambooth_lora.py` script shows how to implement the training procedure and adapt it for the Würstchen model.

-For this example we will use some dog images: https://huggingface.co/datasets/diffusers/dog-example together with LoRA.
-In a nutshell, LoRA allows to adapt pretrained models by adding pairs of rank-decomposition matrices to existing weights and **only** training those newly added weights.
+We will use some dog images for this example: https://huggingface.co/datasets/diffusers/dog-example together with LoRA.
+In a nutshell, LoRA allows adapting pre-trained models by adding pairs of rank-decomposition matrices to existing weights and **only** training those newly added weights.

 Let's first download it locally: